uidaholib/oral-history-collections-template/semantic-list.md

 - Jungle / Jungling-Up
 - Pirating
 - Pond Duck ("you had to pull the logs out of the pond, see, up on the deck")
+- Powder Men (dynamite workers for the railroad, frequently Italian)
 - Roughlock ("Your roughlock, it was on either the rack or the tray bar on your sledge.")
 - Roustabout (thrashing crew go fer)
 - Sack Sewer (stitches full sacks of hay at the end of the bundling process)